Anna Triandafyllidou

 Anna Triandafyllidou (born 1968) is a sociologist.
-She holds the Canada Excellence Research Chair on Migration and Integration at Toronto Metropolitan University (formerly Ryerson University) and is the Scientific Director of the research program Migrant Integration in the Mid-21st Century: Bridging Divides.
+She holds the Canada Excellence Research Chair on Migration and Integration at Toronto Metropolitan University (formerly Ryerson University).
 She is the Editor-in-Chief of the Journal of Immigrant and Refugee Studies.
 Her main areas of research and teaching are the governance of cultural diversity, migration, and nationalism from a European and international perspective.